achntj/dotfiles/README.md

 brew install --cask font-fira-code-nerd-font
 ```

-- Setup clang globally by adding this to ~/.clangd
+- Setup clangd globally by adding this to ~/.clangd

 ```
 CompileFlags: